FutrTrack: A Camera-LiDAR Fusion Transformer for 3D Multiple Object Tracking: Introduction

 \section{\uppercase{Introduction}}

 Multi-Object Tracking (MOT) aims to simultaneously detect and maintain consistent identities of multiple targets over time, forming a fundamental component of perception systems in areas such as autonomous driving, robotics, and video surveillance~\cite{mot20}.
 Traditional 2D MOT methods operate on image sequences, relying heavily on appearance and motion cues to associate detections frame by frame.
 While these approaches have achieved remarkable progress with advances in deep learning, their performance is often limited by occlusions, depth ambiguity, and the lack of precise spatial understanding inherent in 2D imagery.
 To address these challenges, research has increasingly shifted towards 3D Multi-Object Tracking~\cite{simpletrack,sort}, which leverages geometric information from sensors such as LiDAR or stereo cameras to provide accurate localization and motion estimation in real-world coordinates.
 By incorporating the third spatial dimension, 3D MOT enables more reliable tracking in dynamic environments, forming a crucial step toward robust perception in autonomous systems.
-However, these can be noisy, and even methods that attempt full end-to-end tracking~\cite{Wang2024MCTrackAU,10755965,meinhardt2022trackformermultiobjecttrackingtransformers} find it difficult to optimize because they are tightly coupled to specific detectors making identity assignment a harder downstream task.
+However, these methods can be noisy, and even methods that attempt full end-to-end tracking~\cite{Wang2024MCTrackAU,10755965,meinhardt2022trackformermultiobjecttrackingtransformers} find it difficult to optimize because they are tightly coupled to specific detectors making identity assignment a harder downstream task.